 There are several Centralized Government Contracts that CUNY utilizes to meet its purchasing needs.

 NYS Office of General Services (OGS) centralized contracts are created by NYS Procurement (NYSPro) for core goods and services needed by government entities across the State.
-For a listing of all NYS OGS contracts, please visit >New York State Procurement Website.
+For a listing of all NYS OGS contracts, please visit New York State Procurement Website.

 NYC Department of Citywide Administrative Services (DCAS) requirements contracts are created by DCAS for use of all NYC Agencies and are also available for use by CUNY.
 Depending on the DCAS agreement, a mini-bid (competition) may be required for use.
 For additional information, please visit the NYC DCAS Office of Citywide Procurement website.

 US General Services Administration (GSA) Schedule 70 & 84 are created by GSA for use by state and local governments, including institution of higher education such as CUNY.
 Depending on the GSA agreement, a mini-bid (competition) may be required for use.
-For additional information, please visit >GSA Schedule eLibrary.
+For additional information, please visit GSA Schedule eLibrary.

-The University may also use certain centralized contracts procured by the >NYC Department of Education (NYC DOE) and the >NYC Department of Information Technology and Telecommunications.
+The University may also use certain centralized contracts procured by the NYC Department of Education (NYC DOE) and the NYC Department of Information Technology and Telecommunications.

 CUNY college-specific purchasing is conducted by each college.
 Each dedicated purchasing team employs a variety of different procurement methods to acquire goods and services.
 The most commonly used methods are listed below.

-Request for Quotes / Informal Purchasing / Discretionary Purchases
+Requests for Quotes / Informal Purchasing / Discretionary Purchases

 The University may use informal procurement (discretionary) to procure commodities and services with a value of less than $100,00, which are not available through preferred sources or centralized/university-wide contracts.
-Pursuant to NYS Finance Law, the threshold may rise to $200,000 when the vendor pool is limited to NYS-certified MWBEs, or NYS small businesses, or manufacturers of recycled or remanufactured commodities or technology, or food products that are grown, produced or harvested in NYS, or a combination of the vendor pools listed.
+Pursuant to NYS Finance Law, the threshold may rise to $200,000 when the vendor pool is limited to NYS-certified MWBEs, NYS-certified SDVOBs, NYS small businesses, manufacturers of recycled or remanufactured commodities or technology, food products that are grown, produced or harvested in NYS, or a combination of the vendor pools listed.
 CUNY may obtain telephone or written quotes from vendors or use any of the other methods listed below.

-The Invitation for Bid method is used to obtain goods and services capable of being described in the solicitation so that bids submitted by potential vendors can be evaluated against the description.
+The IFB method is used to obtain goods and services capable of being described in the solicitation so that bids submitted by potential vendors can be evaluated against the description.
 This method itemizes the goods / services to be performed in such detail that the only determinant factor is price.
 All vendors on the appropriate bidders list are invited to bid and if applicable, the procurements are publicly advertised in the NYS Contract Reporter or the City Record (NYC).
 Vendors submit bids that are opened in a public “bid opening” and the contract is awarded to the qualified responsible vendor submitting the lowest responsive bid or the best value to CUNY.

-Request for Proposals (RFP) / Competitive Sealed Proposals (CSP)
+Requests for Proposals (RFP) / Competitive Sealed Proposals (CSP)

 RFPs are used to obtain services where experience, organizational capability, and proposed approach are the most important factors.
 This method lists the contract deliverables and overall goals in general terms and requires each proposer to offer a detailed strategy for the delivery of the requested services.